Sandra Sabattini: Beatification

-Following her death, Benzi promoted Sabattini's cause for beatification.
+Following her death, Benzi was prominent in promoting Sandra's cause for beatification.
 He noted that while many saints were spouses or parents, there was no "holy fiancée".

-On 30 January 2006, the Bishops' Conference of Emilia-Romagna expressed a favourable opinion to initiating proceedings for the cause of Sabattini's beatification.
+On 30 January 2006, the Bishops' Conference of Emilia-Romagna declared itself favourable to initiating proceedings for the cause of Sabattini's beatification.
 The Congregation for the Causes of Saints gave its assent on 11 July 2006.
 Thus, on 27 September 2006, Mariano De Nicolò, Bishop of Rimini, opened the cause for Sabattini's beatification.
 The diocesan investigation lasted until 6 December 2008, and examined around sixty testimonies.
-Sabattini's postulator was Don Fausto Lanfranchi, a priest who was postulator for Carla Ronci, and vice-postulator for Benzi and Alberto Marvelli.
+The postulator for the cause was Fausto Lanfranchi, a priest who was also postulator for the causes of Carla Ronci, and the vice-postulators were Oreste Benzi and Alberto Marvelli.

-On 22 April 2009, as part of the canonisation process, Sabattini's remains were exhumed from Sant'Andrea in Casale, after which it was expected that they would be moved to San Girolamo.
+On 22 April 2009, as part of the canonisation process, Sandra's remains were exhumed from Sant'Andrea in Casale, after which it was expected that they would be moved to San Girolamo.
 The exhumation recovered only a pair of small plastic hospital socks and a strip of transparent plastic used to tie a bundle of flowers.
-Sabattini had wanted to be buried in bare earth.
-Francesco Sambiasi, Bishop of Rimini, suggested that the empty sarcophagus nevertheless be installed in the church as a monument to Christ's resurrection.
+This was because Sandra had asked for her body to be buried in the bare earth.
+Francesco Sambiasi, Bishop of Rimini, suggested that the sarcophagus which had been prepared nevertheless be installed empty in the church as a monument to Christ's resurrection.

-On 18 June 2010, the Congregation for the Causes of Saints approved the validity of the diocesan investigation.
-On 6 March 2018, Pope Francis declared Sabattini to be Venerable, at an audience with Cardinal Angelo Amato, Prefect of the Congregation for the Causes of Saints.
+On 18 June 2010, the Congregation for the Causes of Saints confirmed the validity of the diocesan investigation.
+On 6 March 2018, at an audience granted to Cardinal Angelo Amato, the Congregation's Prefect.
+Pope Francis declared Sandra Sabattini to be Venerable.

-The miracle concerning Sabattini's beatification concerned Stefano Vitali, Benzi's first secretary and later President of the Province of Rimini.
+The miracle adduced in Sandra's beatification process concerned Stefano Vitali, Benzi's first secretary and later President of the Province of Rimini.
 On 19 July 2007, Vitali was rushed to Rimini's hospital with colon cancer.
 He was operated on the following day, with a prognosis of death within a few months.
-After seeking Sabattini's intercession, Vitali was cured.
-A diocesan investigation into the miracle was opened in 2015; on 24 January 2019, the medical department of the Congregation for the Causes of Saints professed its support.
+After praying for Sandra Sabattini's intercession, he was cured.
+A diocesan investigation into the miracle was opened in 2015; on 24 January 2019, the medical department of the Congregation for the Causes of Saints entered a favourable report.
 Thus, on 2 October 2019, Pope Francis confirmed the miracle's authenticity.
 Sabattini's beatification was scheduled for 14 June 2020 at Rimini Fiera, but was postponed by the coronavirus pandemic.

-On 24 October 2021, Sabattini was beatified at the Tempio Malatestiano, Rimini's cathedral, by Cardinal Marcello Smeraro, Prefect of the Congregation, on behalf of Pope Francis.
-In the procession, Vitali carried Sabattini's only remaining mortal remains, a hairstrand kept by Rossi.
+On 24 October 2021, Sandra Sabattini was beatified on Pope Francis' behalf at the Tempio Malatestiano, Rimini's cathedral, by Cardinal Marcello Smeraro, Prefect of the Congregation.
+In the procession, Vitali carried Sandra's only remaining mortal remains, a hairstrand kept by Rossi, her fiancé.